Introduction

 Your privacy is very important to me and you can be confident that your personal information will be kept safe and secure and will only be used for the purpose it was given to me.
 I adhere to current data protection legislation, including the General Data Protection Regulation (EU/2016/679) (the GDPR), the Data Protection Act 2018 and the Privacy and Electronic Communications (EC Directive) Regulations 2003.

-This privacy policy tells you what I will do with your personal information from initial point of contact through to after your therapy or supervision has ended, including:
+This privacy policy tells you what I will do with your personal information from the initial point of contact through to after your therapy, supervision or coaching has ended, including:

 ‘Data controller’ is the term used to describe the person/organisation that collects and stores and has responsibility for people’s personal data.
 In this instance, the data controller is me.